Kanchenjunga Circuit Trek

 After breakfast, drive to the TIA domestic terminal for the flight to Bhadrapur.
 Fly to Bhadrapur for about 40 minutes.
 Then, drive to Taplejung for 9–10 hours through the Mechi Highway, enjoying the beautiful landscape of the green tea garden on the way.
 Overnight at a Lodge in Ta

 After breakfast, start the trek to Ghunsa for 5–6 hours.
 At first, the trek gets to Phale village by passing through woodlands with a wide range of flora and fauna.
-Then reaches Ghunsa, continuing it.
+Then, it reaches Ghunsa, continuing it.
 Overnight at the teahouse in Ghunsa.

 After breakfast, start the trek to Khambachen for 5–6 hours.
 The trek begins with a gradual ascent and passes through an open pine forest, offering a chance to see herds of blue sheep and, if lucky, snow leopards.
 Then the trek passes through landslide-prone areas, offering magnificent views of Mt.
 Jannu, encounters the green glacier valley, and ultimately reaches Khambachen.
 Overnight at the teahouse in Khambachen.